 One of the best advantages of decking is that it covers a multitude of sins; instead of perfectly levelling an area, you can simply pin down some weed-suppressant membrane and build over the top, creating one large space or a number of terraces if your garden’s particularly steep.
 If you’ve got some basic carpentry skills and the right tools, then this is a great project to take on.
 But don’t worry if you don’t think you’re quite up to the task – getting professionals in to do the job can be affordable too.

 DIY or utilise professionals

 When you’re considering the cost of decking, it’s worthwhile looking at all your options, including hiring tradesmen.
 Though getting a decking quote is likely to make the job more expensive, once you factor in the need to buy or hire additional tools, as well as purchase all the materials, the difference in cost mightn’t be as great as you think.
 Of course, if you’ve already got a shed full of equipment, you’ll only have to pay out for the timber and fastenings themselves, plus you’ll have the pride of doing it yourself too!

-To get quotes from a carpenter in your local area simply fill in the short 2 page form below:
+To get quotes from a carpenter in your local area simply click the button below: